Preventing Respiratory Infections in Rats

 •Other Environmental Considerations:

--use an air purifier by cage to draw in dust and ammonia (with the cord out of reach) -use dust-free bedding
+Use an air purifier by cage to draw in dust and ammonia (with the cord out of reach)

 Supplements:

--you can give them a drop of mullein leaf extract a day or other supplement like colloidal silver to bolster respiratory system.
+1-2 drops of mullein leaf extract a day to bolster respiratory system

 Mycoplasma pulmonis

-Even when we do absolutely everything right, some rats are born with Mycoplasma pulmonis bacteria and will have recurring respiratory infections because of it.
+Even when we do absolutely everything right, most rats are born with Mycoplasma pulmonis bacteria and may develop recurring respiratory infections because of it.
 It’s more likely to recur after initial flare-up.
 It’s important to prevent the initial flare-up by following every step in this blog and educating ourselves on the signs of illness to start immediate antibiotics to prevent worsening symptoms.

 Other Common Respiratory Diseases